ME495-EmbeddedSystems/homework3-group6/README.md

 - `base_frame_id`: The name of the robot's base frame that all the specified poses are relative to.
 - `end_effector_link`: The end effector link that we are planning for.
 - `group_name`: The name of the planning group.
+- `use_joint_constraints`: Set to `True` if you want to use joint constraints to construct the motion plan.
+Set to `False` to use position and orientation constraints instead.

 <br>